Ever Wonder what a Day in Life of a Marine Biologist is like?

 record data on nest contents, measure and care for hatchlings, and help manage hatchling releases.

-is helping increase populations and balance gender-ratios of critically endangered Pacific Leatherback sea turtles.
-All this
+in Todos Santos is helping increase populations and balance gender-ratios of critically endangered Pacific Leatherback sea

 Scholarships are available for local